vlppz/counter-java/README.md

 This is a simple counter with registration

-## You can try it on this repl: https://replit.com/@VLPPZ/counter-java
+## You can try it on this repl: https://replit.com/@VLPPZ/counter-java (it loads not so quickly)